tiffanyw-hu/WordsPlease/README.md

 # README
 [Words Please](https://wordsplease.github.io/words-please-tutorial/)

 Words Please is a sentence forming app that children with speech difficulties whose age ranges from 3 to 6 will be able to use on their iOS device in conjunction with their speech therapist or AIDE.
 Each phrase comes with text-to-audio to reinforce speech.
+Built with a react native & redux frontend and rails backend.

 ## Key Features